 Solar units in PJM may be in front of or behind the meter.
-The data reported include all PJM solar units that are in front of the meter.
-As shown in Table 8-22, there are 5,482.6 MW capacity of solar registered in GATS that are PJM units.
-As shown in Table 8-23, there are 9,000.9 MW capacity of solar registered in GATS that are not PJM units.
-Some behind the meter generation exists in clusters, such as community solar farms, and serves dedicated customers.
-Such customers may or may not be located at the same node on the transmission system as the solar farm.
-When behind the meter generation and its associated load are at separate nodes, loads should pay for the appropriate level of transmission service, and should not be permitted to avoid their proper financial responsibility through badly designed rules, such as rules for netting.
+The data reported include all and only PJM solar units that are in front of the meter.
+As shown in Table 8-22, there are 6,219.5 MW of solar capacity registered in GATS that are PJM units.
+As shown in Table 8-23, there are 9,401.5 MW capacity of solar registered in GATS that are not PJM units.
+Some behind the meter generation exists in clusters, such as community solar farms.
+The customers of these clusters may or may not be located at the same node on the transmission system as the solar farm.
+When behind the meter generation and its associated load are at separate nodes, loads should pay for the appropriate level of transmission service, and should not be permitted to avoid paying appropriate costs as a result of badly designed rules, such as rules for netting.
 The MMU recommends that load and generation located at separate nodes be treated as separate resources.

 Table 8-36 shows the capacity factor of solar units in PJM.
-The capacity factor of solar units in PJM was 23.3 percent in the first nine months of 2022.
-Solar units that were capacity resources had a capacity factor of 23.2 percent and an installed capacity of 3,703.7 MW.
-Solar units that were energy only had a capacity factor of 23.8 percent and an installed capacity of 1,276.6 MW.
+The capacity factor of solar units in PJM was 20.8 percent in 2022.
+Solar units that were capacity resources had a capacity factor of 20.8 percent and an installed capacity of

+3,703.7 MW.
+Solar units that were energy only had a capacity factor of 21.0 percent and an installed capacity of 1,358.9 MW.
 Solar capacity in RPM is derated to 38.0, 42.0 or 60.0 percent of nameplate capacity for the capacity market, based on the installation type, and energy only resources are not included in the capacity market.